-In this condition the SEEDS Former Producer Company was emerged in the year 2015 with 125 members from five villages.
-Among them. ten active and interested farmers was selected and given FPC exposure visits. where they gained knowledge on company act and importance of registration.
-Several meetings are organized subsequently to enable deep discussion on the subject.
+The SEEDS Former Producer Company was emerged in the year 2015 with 125 shareholders from this project area as the need of the hour.
+Around ten active farmers were selected for an exposure visits to FPC where they gained knowledge on Companies Act and importance of registration.
+Several meetings were organized subsequently to enable deep understanding on the subject.

-On April 2015.
-SEEDS FPO was registered in Company act.
-The selected 10 members constituted a Board of Directors (Bob).
-The Bob contributed Rs.10000/- each and thus FPO is registered with 1 lakh initial investment.
-Primarily. the FPO started with 125 members.
+During April 2015 SEEDS FPCL was registered under the Companies Act.
+The selected 10 members constituted as Board of Directors (BoD) who contributed Rs.10,000/- each and thus the FPO raised 1 lakh as its initial investment.

-During the Off season of Agriculture. people are engaged in gathering the wild herbals which grow up naturally and supplied to CCb as a dried material of around 150 tones to a turnover of Rs 5 Lakhs benefitting 200 gatherers.
+During the off seasons people are engaged in gathering the wild herbals which grown up naturally.
+The supply of 150 MT dried herbal plants to one NGO Covenent Centre fof Development (CCD) which costs to the turnover of Rs 5 Lakhs benefitting 200 gatherers.

-Various Agricultural commodities around 10 tones are marketed to a bulk buyer Safe Harvest.
-Bangalore and FPC have achieved a turnover of Rs 14.71 Lakhs.
+Various agricultural commodities around 10 MT are marketed to a bulk buyer Safe Harvest, Bangalore throuhg which the FPC have achieved a turnover of Rs 14.71 Lakhs.

-The salient feature that.
-SEEDS-FPO do not compromise on quality of the products during the procurement from farmers and honor the committed orders in time pushes the Safe Harvest Company to make potential orders in subsequent years.
+The salient feature of the SEEDS-FPO is do not compromise on Quality of the products during the procurement and Timely supply of the committed orders.
+These characters have made the Safe Harvest Company to make potential orders in subsequent years.

 Benefits for the farmers: